 Luc: We have been part of the fair for a long time.
 For us the chance to serve on the panel was very important and to reconnect after the winter break.
 It’s a very collaborative community.
 We are at the early stages of the industry and to be too competitive will inhibit growth, so it’s nice to work together for now.

 Shlomo: I live in Canada and a lot of my clients are in Europe, so to have everybody in the same place is a good opportunity.
-I was able to introduce Luc to some of my connections.
 We are a small industry and we are all part of a movement to work with each other.
 Together we are stronger.
 There are a lot of things in Europe to figure out.

 Did you achieve your set goals?